chris-pearce/css-guidelines/README.md

 /**
  * Component-Extension pointer.
  *
- * These rules extend `.btn` in Components Buttons.
+ * These rules extend `.c-button` in Components Buttons.
  */
 ```